raphCode/master-thesis-muzero/theory.typ

 <sec_negamax>

-For !2p !gs with !zsum payoffs, practical !impls of !bi may keep track of only a single !pl's payoff scalar in the !g tree, for example the first !pl.
+For !2p !gs with !zsum payoffs, practical !impls of !bi may keep track of only a single payoff scalar in the !g tree, for example the payoff of the first !pl.
 The payoff for the other !pl is implicitly given by the !zsum property.
-While such an !impl navigates the !g tree normally for moves of the first !pl (maximizing the payoff), it has to minimize the payoff for the other !pl.
+Such an !impl navigates the !g tree by maximizing the payoff for moves of the first !pl and minimizing the payoff for moves the other !pl.
-Such an !impl is known as minimax search.
+This !impl is known as minimax search.
 @ab_pruning

 Instead of selecting the minimum payoff for the other !pl, the payoff scalar can also be